What Is Arms Control?

 - Significance: The BWC was the first international treaty to ban producing an entire type of weapon.
 Although the arms control agreement has been violated—notably by the Soviet Union, which maintained a supply of biological weapons—most countries have adhered to the convention, particularly given the massive and indiscriminate threat posed by biological weapons.

 - Entered into force: 1997

-- Goal: The CWC bans producing and using all chemical weapons and calls for the elimination of existing stockpiles.
+- Goal: The CWC bans producing and using all chemical weapons and calls for eliminating existing stockpiles.

 - Significance: The CWC has largely succeeded.
 Thousands of tons of chemical weapons have been destroyed, and all but three countries (Egypt, North Korea, and South Sudan) have signed the treaty.
-However, signing the agreement does not guarantee compliance with the agreement.
-Syria, for instance, has continued to manufacture and use chemical weapons against its own people amid the country’s decade-long civil war.
+However, signing the agreement does not guarantee compliance.
+Syria, for instance, has continued to manufacture and use chemical weapons against its own people amid the country’s civil war.

 The Ottawa Treaty

 - Goal: The Ottawa Treaty bans producing and using all antipersonnel land mines and calls for eliminating all existing land mines.